Magnusson95/Magnusson-Analytica/README.md

 - Google Pixel
 - Galaxy S9.

-Various examples of multiple screen sizes on different pages of the site can be found [here](https://github.com/Magnusson95/MS1-Bere-Cu-Miere/tree/master/wireframes)
+Various examples of multiple screen sizes on different pages of the site can be found [here](https://github.com/Magnusson95/Magnusson-Analytica/tree/master/wireframes%26responsiveness)

+Javascript tested through user testing during each stage of writting.
+Including confirmation of API connection, API verification, API customisation and user testing of jQuery with Google Chrome Developer Tools.

+Speed was also tested using [Pingdom](https://tools.pingdom.com/#5c7e3a4008c00000) and the site received a performance grade of 81/100

 ##### [Issues and Resolutions](#issues-and-resolutions)